PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 # COVID-19-Agent-based-Network-Model

+## Introduction
+The COVID-19 virus has been spreading rapidly throughout the world.
+At a time that no reliable vaccine or effective treatment has been developed, mathematic models and computer simulation can help us to better understand the spread of the disease, as well as give insights into how to take precise and effective precaution measures to control the spreading.

-The purpose of this project is to build a working computer simulation of the COVID-19 pandemic using parallel programming.
+The purpose of this project is to build a program that simulates COVID-19 transmission in a population, using parallel programming techniques.
+The output of the project is an estimation and representation of the workings of contagion, recovery, and death in the pandemic.

 ## Team B
 Tech lead: Ziqi Tan